 A course for non-science majors covering observational astronomy, telescopes, Earth as a planet, the Moon, Solar System, Sun, general properties of stars.
 Development of enough algebra - based physics to understand these topics at a non-technical level.
 Three lecture hours and one two-hour laboratory period.
-Core: Biological & Physical Sciences or GenEd II.A.
+Core: Biological & Physical Sciences.
+Lab/Class fee will be assessed.

 A course for non-science majors covering stellar evolution, galaxies, cosmology, and possibly other topics including life elsewhere in the universe.
-Emphasizing determination of the distance scale and modern trends in astronomy.
+Emphasizes determination of the distance scale and modern trends in astronomy.
 Development of enough algebra-based physics to understand these topics at a non-technical level.
 Three lecture hours and one two-hour laboratory period.
+Students who have successfully completed ASTR 162 will not receive additional credit for ASTR 181.
 Prerequisite: high school algebra suggested.
-Core: Biological & Physical Sciences or GenEd II.A.
+Core: Biological & Physical Sciences.

 ASTR 301 COSMIC ORIGINS (3)

 Origin and evolution of the universe, stars, and planets; the rise of life on Earth; social, technological and ethical issues raised by the scientific search for extraterrestrial life and its possible discovery on other worlds.
-Prerequisite: One Core 7 or 8 science course.
-Core: Ethical Isues & Perspectives or GenEd II.A.
+Prerequisite: one Core 7 or Core 8 science course.
+Core: Ethical Issues & Perspectives.

 ASTR 303 ASTROPHYSICAL TECHNIQUES (3)

 Applications of physics in astronomy, spectroscopy, stellar interiors and evolution, the interstellar medium.
-Not open to students who have successfully completed PHSC 231 or PHYS 231.
-Prerequisites: ASTR 161 and ASTR 162; PHYS 242 or PHYS 252 (may be taken concurrently); PHYS 243 is recommended.
+Prerequisites: ASTR 261 or both ASTR 161 and ASTR 181; PHYS 242 or PHYS 252 (may be taken concurrently); PHYS 243 is recommended.